ehazlett/interlock/readme.md

 * You should then be able to access `http://<your-host-ip>/haproxy?stats` to see the proxy stats.
 * Add some CNAMEs or /etc/host entries for your IP.
 Interlock uses the `hostname` in the container config to add backends to the proxy.

+# Optional Data
+There is also the ability to send configuration data.
+This allows for custom specification of ports (by default interlock will use the first exposed port), DNS aliases (extra domain names that reference a backend) and the ability to "warm" each container before adding.
+To do this, specify the options as a JSON payload in the environment variable `INTERLOCK_DATA`.
+For example:

+`docker run -it -P -d -e INTERLOCK_DATA='{"alias_domains": ["foo.com", "example.com"], "port": 8080, "warm": true}' ehazlett/go-demo`

+This will create two alias domains `foo.com` and `example.com`, use the port that was allocated for the container port "8080" and make a GET request to the backend container before adding.